Video series to help raise the standard of professional landscapes

 Denis Flanagan, LO Manager of Public Relations and well-known gardening celebrity appears in a number of the videos and was involved in helping to choose which topics of the Standards to tackle in video format.

 A testing component will take place at the end of each video to reinforce the teachings and to educate the audience.
 “Since the Standards contains a lot of technical language that is necessary in order to properly tender a project, we would like it to get into the hands of every landscape designer, landscape architect and every landscape contractor as well,” says Flanagan.

-“The videos are more like movie trailers for each section and the goal is they will also help to market and promote the Standards to those looking to have professional landscapes and those who create them.”
+“The videos are more like movie trailers for each section and the goal is they will also help to market and promote the Standard to those looking to have professional landscapes and those who create them.”

-Flanagan continues, “rather than simply describe how to do specific things in the Standards, we went out and did them.
+Flanagan continues, “rather than simply describe how to do specific things in the Standard, we went out and did them.
 We went out and actually planted a tree, including staking, and showed how to measure the caliper of a tree to give people a visual idea of what size of tree they are looking at on a landscape plan.”

 The national CLS Steering Committee will remain in place to develop new sections and continually revise and update the document to ensure its accuracy and relevance.

 The CLS is available for purchase in both English and French via the CLSA website at csla-aapc.ca/standard.
 The cost is $199 for a single digital download license, $199 for a hard copy or $259 for both.
 A student rate and multiple license rate are also available.
-The CSNS can be found at https://cnla.ca/uploads/pdf/Canadian-Nursery-Stock-Standard-9th-ed-web.pdf.
+The CNSS can be found at https://cnla.ca/uploads/pdf/Canadian-Nursery-Stock-Standard-9th-ed-web.pdf.

 This project was funded in part through Growing Forward 2 (GF2), a federal-provincial-territorial initiative.
 The Agricultural Adaptation Council assists in the delivery of GF2 in Ontario.